arrenkhl/alaska-coding-exercise/README.md

 ## Questions
 1. Is there a way to solve this problem dynamically?
 Would this be a good idea in the first place?
-2. Can the problem be solved faster than O(6)?
+2. Can the problem be solved in a faster time than O(6)?
-3.

 ## Assumptions Made
 - Each face of the die has an equal chance of being rolled